Great Writers - EF

 gone.

 Esther Bonilla Read writes on a variety of subjects: her family; school; and of various incidents that have occurred in her life.
 She has two books: From the Porch Steps and After the Blessing.
-More at the end of this section.

 Mother and Daddy came from Mexico, and after they met and married, followed the Mexican protocol in raising their families.
 My father was the head of the family and made all decisions relating to home and family, and Mother seemed quite happy with the arrangement.
 In fact, in school when a teacher said, “I’ll speak to your mother about it.”
 I always wondered why she didn’t say, “I’ll speak to your father about it.”